SergioAlias/sc-cellranger-workflow/README.md

 ## Workflow to perform single-cell RNA-seq analysis

-*Last README update applies for v1.7.2*
+*Last README update applies for v1.7.3*

-This repo will contain a Cell Ranger workflow for going from BCL/FASTQ/10x files to fully analyzed single-cell data (incomplete).
-More info will be available soon.
+This repo contains a workflow for going from BCL/FASTQ/10x files to fully analyzed single-cell data (incomplete).

 ---